JoachimIsaac/crypto-predictions-project/README.md

 ## Limitations
 - Linear models on financial time series can **underfit** regime changes.
 - Forecasts are **illustrative**, not probabilistic or risk‑aware.
-- Data quality matters: missing values/outliers will affect the fit and plots.

 ---